-It’s not about what a product can do.
+Enter radical concept: It’s not about what a product can do.
 It’s about what a product can do for you.

 The retail world is saturated with companies vying for your attention and your hard-earned cash.
 (You might have noticed a relentless assault of ads every 4-6 posts on your feed.)

 Successful brands, that have stood the test of time, learned to adapt and evolve.
 Think Nike or Apple or even Cadbury’s.

-These brands and ones like them understand that in order to conquer their respective industries, they need to go deeper than just explaining what their product can do.
+These brands, and ones like them, understand that in order to conquer their respective industries, they need to go deeper than just explaining what their product can do.

 They have become household names that act as an extension of their customers.

 If you haven’t already, just think about that for a second.
-The people masterminding these brands are exceptionally talented folks, let’s offer a mental round of applause.
+The people masterminding these brands are exceptionally talented folks, let’s offer a mental round of applause. *cheers*

-Now, I won’t pretend to know what they do or even how they do it but what I can speak about is the messaging and offer some tips in how to make your brand stand out.
+Now, I won’t pretend to know what they do or even how they do it but what I can speak about is the messaging and offer some tips on how to make your brand stand out.

 First, we need an example.

-Let’s take something generic like, Colgate toothpaste.
+Let’s take something generic like… Colgate toothpaste.
+Really, yes, really.

 Toothpaste cleans your teeth.
 Right?
 It most certainly does.